wp-plugins/paypal-pro-for-woocommerce/README.txt

 This Plugin offers in-context payment so buyers never leave your site to pay for an order.
 After a buyer has purchased once with your site.

-= More payment choice means more sales. =
+= More payment choice means more sales with PayPal Pro for WooCommerce. =
 *	Shoppers feel safer when they see the PayPal logo on your site.
 *	Access to over 100 million active online buyers who look for the PayPal way to pay!
 *	Set-up is a snap and processing fees are low.
 Start selling online in just minutes with PayPal.
 *	Join the most successful online retailers who add PayPal to streamline checkout and boost sales.
 *	PayPal invests millions to keep customer information safe and fraud rates extremely low.

-= Set-up is a snap =
+= Set-up is a snap with PayPal Pro for WooCommerce. =
 *	PayPal Pro for WooCommerce Plugin makes it faster and easier to add PayPal to your site.

-= Help boost Sales =
+= Help boost Sales with PayPal Pro for WooCommerce. =
 *	Open the door to over 100 million buyers who look for the PayPal way to pay.

-= Faster checkout helps increase sales =
+= Faster checkout helps increase sales with PayPal Pro for WooCommerce. =
 *	Streamlining checkout satisfies customers, helps increase sales and prevent shopping cart abandonment.

-= Start selling in just minutes =
+= Start selling in just minutes with PayPal Pro for WooCommerce. =
-*	PayPal requires no set-up or cancellation fees and no advanced programming knowledge.
+*	PayPal Pro for WooCommerce requires no set-up or cancellation fees and no advanced programming knowledge.

-= Peace of Mind =
+= Peace of Mind with PayPal Pro for WooCommerce. =
 *	Merchants enjoy peace of mind with a leader in payments.
 PayPal invests millions to keep customer information safe and fraud rates extremely low.

-= Trusted =
+= Trusted with PayPal Pro for WooCommerce. =
 *	Millions of retailers of all types and sizes trust the checkout experts at PayPal to increase sales by making checkout faster, easier and more secure.

-= Low processing rates =
+= Low processing rates with PayPal Pro for WooCommerce.  =
 *	PayPal's processing fees are easy and transparent and among the lowest around.

-= Save 14% on credit card processing rates for your website1. =
+= Save 14% on credit card processing rates for your website1. with PayPal Pro for WooCommerce. =

-= Clear and easy reporting =
+= Clear and easy reporting with PayPal Pro for WooCommerce. =
 *	PayPal reporting is clear and easy, showing all customer activity, transaction data, and profit and loss.